qw1980qw/xm-pro/Installation.md

 - Boot your device, and use arrow key to choose `Boot macOS Install from Install macOS ~`
   - If you can not see something like the following picture, please redo Step 5
 <img src="https://github.com/daliansky/XiaoMi-Pro/raw/master/wiki/img/Installation_11.jpg" alt="Choose macOS Install">&nbsp;
 - Wait until a `macOS Utilities` window shows up.
-Double click `Disk Utility`
+Double click `Disk Utility`.
 <img src="https://github.com/daliansky/XiaoMi-Pro/raw/master/wiki/img/Installation_12.jpg" alt="Open Disk Utility">&nbsp;
 - If you are installing macOS on an entire separate SSD
   - Click the window button at top left and choose `Show All Devices`